-- 1. CCCM Minimum Activities: CLPs are included in the minimum CCCM activities that all CCCM partners are expected to implement in the areas they support.
-The costing of CLPs may vary depending on the identified needs, the available resources, the size of the site, and other factors.
-Partners can demonstrate in their proposals how they plan to use the budget for CLPs, reflecting the outcomes of the recent dialogues with the community.
-However, sometimes partners may face challenges in reaching the community and planning for community-led projects before submitting their proposals.
-In these situations, they can propose a flexible budget that can be allocated for one or more CLPs later, after engaging with the community and identifying their priorities, solutions, and contributions.
-The table below shows example costs of CCCM agency contributions to support CLPs. - 2.
+- 1. CCCM Minimum Activities: CLPs are included in the minimum CCCM activities that all CCCM partners are expected to implement in the sites they manage.
+While costing may vary depending on available resources, size of the site, and other factors, on average a minimum planning cost of USD1,000 is used per project.
+The table below shows example costs from previously implemented projects. - 2.
 UNHCR Quick Impact Projects (QIPs): QIPs are small-scale projects that support the protection and reintegration of refugees, returnees, and IDPs by addressing their immediate needs and enhancing their self-reliance.
 For example, a QIP under this channel could be the installation of solar panels, the rehabilitation of a school or the provision of vocational training by the community members.
+The available funding per QIP is capped at USD10,000 but in some instances more than one QIP can be requested for one CLP.